Parson Russell Terrier

 There are a large number of dog breeds that share similarities with the Parson Russell Terrier.

 - American Foxhound – Next is one of the PRT’s big brothers on the hunt, the American Foxhound.
 Although more beagle-ish in appearance, the larger, longer-legged Foxhound shares many of the Parson Russell Terrier’s finest attributes.
-This is not surprising since they were both reared for the same original purpose.
+This is not surprising since they both exist for the same original purpose.
 The most famous breeder of the American Foxhound was George Washington.

 Parson Russell Terrier Versus Jack Russell Terrier

 All such terriers from the offspring bred by the Reverend John “Parson Jack” Russell were once known as Jack Russell Terriers.
-Due to brand dilution, it was eventually decided that the name “Jack Russell Terrier” covered too broad a spectrum of dogs to count as an actual breed, so a new category was instituted.
+Due to brand dilution, it was eventually decided that the name “Jack Russell Terrier” covered too broad a spectrum of dogs to count as an actual breed, so a new category began.
 Thus the Parson Russell Terrier became a recognized breed while the Jack Russell Terrier became nothing more than a catchall phrase that can, but does not only, include Parson Russell Terriers.

 Popular Names For Parson Russell Terriers